Warner Bros. plans anime movie in 'Lord of the Rings' series

 Anime filmmaker Kenji Kamiyama will direct the film.
 No release date was set.

-Warner Bros. distributed "The Lord of the Rings" live-action film trilogy starting in 2001 and "The Hobbit" trio of movies starting in 2012.
+Warner Bros. distributed “The Lord of the Rings” live-action film trilogy starting in 2001 and “The Hobbit” trio of movies starting in 2012.
 The six films have grossed nearly $6 billion at box offices worldwide.
-Warner Bros. is currently owned by AT&T Inc (T.N) but is in the process of merging with Discovery Inc (DISCA.O).
+Warner Bros. is currently owned by AT&T Inc but is in the process of merging with Discovery Inc.

 Our Standards: The Thomson Reuters Trust Principles.